ADSA-Admin/DataSummit_2016/TESTING.md

-# A quick note on how to test whether the dependencies work, and you've
+# Testing guide

-# installed everything.
+A quick note on how to test whether the dependencies work, and you've installed everything.
+Please let us know if we have to modify any of the below commands.

 Type